Shaumik-Ashraf/notes-app/README.md

 ### First Time Start

 1. (Fork and) clone this repository.
-Optional: if you want to modify the app, ensure the CI/CD runs and a new container image is published to GitHub container registry.
+Optional: if you want to modify the app, ensure the CI/CD runs and a new container image is published to GitHub container registry; then modify config/deploy.yml to point to your image.

-2. Provision an AWS EC2 instance.
+2. Provision an AWS EC2 instance with an associated service role with Cloud Watch access.
 Enter its public IPv4 address, public DNS, and SSH key filename into config/deploy.yml.

 3. Install [Docker](https://www.docker.com/) to the EC2 instance.

-4. Provision an AWS RDS instance based off of PostgreSQL 16 with permissions to be privately accessed by the EC2 instance.
+4. Provision an AWS RDS instance based off of PostgreSQL 16 with access to/from the EC2 instance.

 5. Go to Quick Start step 4 and create your own production credentials.
 Replace `development` with `production` in the CLI commands and enter RDS credentials into the credentials file.